-The WHEAT Community Cupboard & Café provides monthly groceries and fresh meals to-go five days a week for lunch and dinner for the residents of Clinton and the surrounding towns.
-Lunches are also delivered to senior housing authorities in the Towns of Berlin,
+The WHEAT Community Cupboard & Café provides monthly groceries and fresh dine-In or meals to-go five days a week for lunch and dinner for the residents of Clinton and the surrounding towns.
+Lunches are also delivered to senior housing authorities in the Towns of

-Bolton, Clinton, Lancaster and Sterling.
+Berlin, Bolton, Clinton, Lancaster and Sterling.
 Food is a basic need and many area residents struggle to provide food for themselves and their families.